18F/s70-disa-eapp/eApp_RFQ.md

 releases the form’s data and associated administrative data to the relevant Investigative Service Provider (ISP.)

-The Electronic Application (eApp) is a new front-end/user interface prototype of e-QIP that maintains the existing business functionality.
+The Electronic Application (eApp) is a new platform that maintains the existing role of applicant facing eQIP while introducing new functionality including advanced form validation.
 It is the user-facing front end for submission of security questionnaires for the Defense Information System Agency (DISA) National Background Investigative Services (NBIS) common platform for conducting security investigations shared by NBIB and the Department of Defense (DoD) Defense Security Services (DSS).

 NBIS is responsible for creating a new platform that would replace eQIP and other existing OPM systems.
 GSA/18F has worked closely with OPM and